 13 February 2020: Our books are currently CLOSED due to unexpected clinical staff shortage.
 We will re-open as soon as we are back at full team strength.

-Here is our enrolment form – click on the icon on the left – you may print, complete, sign, and scan it.
-If you not using a proper scanner or scanning cellphone app, you may take a photo which needs to be upright, cropped, clear and not grey.
+Here is our enrolment form – click on the icon – you may print, complete, sign, and scan it.
+If you’re not using a proper scanner or scanning cellphone app, you may take a photo which needs to be upright, cropped, clear and not grey.
 Please return it via email (via our contact form below), or fax (09-5256887).
 Alternatively you may post (Ellerslie Medical Centre, 41 Robert Street, Ellerslie, 1051) the completed and signed form to us or drop it off in person during working hours.

 The form includes important medical details, consent for transfer of old GP notes, and our debt policy.
 Please also include a copy of your passport, birth certificate and any relevant visas so we are able to access Ministry of Health funding for you.

 We realise this is inconvenient for you, but please understand that we are required by Ministry of Health to follow this for every enrolment.
 Without proof of eligibility we cannot apply for the subsidised rates and we are not able to prescribe funded medication or order funded laboratory investigations.